nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/workflow/workflow-how-to-index/how-to-set-up-a-tasks-dashboard.md

     {{#> callout type='info' }}

-    To have a link to the originating document in the content view, you can add a document suggest widget bound to the property `nt:targetDocumentId` (schema task)
+    To have a link to the originating document(s) in the content view, you can add a multiple document suggest widget bound to the property `nt:targetDocumentsIds` (schema task)

     {{/callout}}
 5.  **Configure the queues tabs**